Ersatz77/advent-of-code-2023/README.md

-I thought about using TypeScript this year, but C++ was a better choice.
+I thought about using TypeScript this year, but C++ was still a better choice.